Tangent $\infty$-categories and Goodwillie calculus: Tangent -Categories

-induced by $i$ along with the inverse to the equivalence of Definition~\ref{def:dMfld}. \end{lemma} \begin{proof} A formal argument can be made using ideas from~\cite[4.7.1]{lurie:2017} in a similar manner to the proof of Lemma~\ref{lem:transfer}.
+where $i^*$ is the equivalence of Definition~\ref{def:dMfld}, with $\bcat{C} = \dMfld$, and $i_*$ is given by postcomposition with $i$. \end{lemma} \begin{proof} A formal argument can be made using ideas from~\cite[4.7.1]{lurie:2017} in a similar manner to the proof of Lemma~\ref{lem:transfer}.
 Here we sketch an informal approach.
 Given $F,G: \Mfld \to \Mfld$ that preserve the transverse pullbacks and terminal object, the universal property on $\dMfld$ implies that $iF$ and $iG$ factor uniquely (up to contractible choice) as

 for $\tilde{F},\tilde{G}: \dMfld \to \dMfld$.
 We then have

 which implies that there is a canonical equivalence $\widetilde{FG} \homeq \tilde{F}\tilde{G}$. \end{proof}